amsehili/auditok/doc/examples.rst

 From a file
 ===========

 If the first argument of :func:`load` is a string, it should be a path to an audio file.

 .. code:: python

     import auditok
     region = auditok.load("audio.ogg")

-If input file contains a raw (headerless) audio data, passing `audio_format="raw"` and other audio parameters (`sampling_rate`, `sample_width` and `channels`) is mandatory.
+If input file contains raw (headerless) audio data, passing `audio_format="raw"` and other audio parameters (`sampling_rate`, `sample_width` and `channels`) is mandatory.
 In the following example we pass audio parameters with their short
 names: